 - Easier to get kids ready in the morning (92 percent)

-- Time saving in the morning (93 percent)
+- Time saving in the morning, as mentioned above (93 percent)

 - Easier to shop for school clothes (90 percent)